OBEDPoP/OS/readme.md

 This tool is being developed for usage in single node deployments of Openstack Cloudin Ubuntu 22.04 LTS Server

-make sure to become root user before running this script sudo su
+make sure to become root user before running this script: sudo su

 Step 1: